Why You Should Learn French in Montreal, and Where to Do It

 What’s more, my fearless French learner, is Montreal is jam-packed with cultural learning and public spaces in which to boost your language learning.
 Check out:

-How Does French in Montreal Differ from Metropolitan (France) French?
+French in Montreal vs. Metropolitan French

 The most apparent differences between Quebecois French (the type of French spoken in Montreal) and Metropolitan France (the French spoken in France) are audible.
 Spoken, the French of les Montréalais (Montrealers) sounds like it comes even more from the throat than the French of les français (the French).
 This is most noticeable in the pronunciation of vowels especially, with some being more open/close and/or short/long compared to Metropolitan French.